 - 2 teaspoons ground cumin

 - 3 cups shredded Monterey jack cheese

-- Sour cream and chopped fresh cilantro for garnish
+- Chopped fresh cilantro, for garnish

-- Corn chips for dipping
+- Corn chips, for dipping

-Preheat oven to 350F.
+- Preheat oven to 350F.

-Bake for 10 - 15 minutes or until all the cheese is melted and bubbly.
+- Bake for 10 - 15 minutes or until all the cheese is melted and bubbly.
 Garnish with sour cream and cilantro.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.